 Volunteer for Aids Patients "Freedom Foundation" for 4 weeks, date- October 5th to November 5th 2015.

-I have managed to understand few of the benefits being involved in extra-curricular activities, it has taught me time management and I take time out and make sure I don’t miss out on any of the events; it has helped me to prioritize things in life.
-When I take up a task, I have learned to be committed to it, no matter the time or effort.I have had the chance to explore my interests and find out what really entices me.
+These activities have helped me hugely in developing my personality.
+I learnt to manage my time, to make sure that I don’t miss out on any of the events.
+It has also helped me learn how and what to prioritize and to stay committed to a cause once I have taken it up.